crackerjack-uniRM/2021-MAST30034-ADS-Battery-Optimisation/README.md

 ## License
 This battery-optimisation originally from MAST30034 Applied Data Science 2021 course offered by the University of Melbourne.

 This is an open project with MIT that everyone have rights to change or modify the project content.
+For more information, please see [license]().